Knee MRI

 Magnetic Resonance Imaging (MRI) of the knee joint is a non-invasive medical imaging technique primarily used to assess structural abnormalities and lesions within the knee.
 Utilizing a strong magnetic field and harmless radio waves, MRI produces high-resolution three-dimensional images of internal knee tissues, including bones, ligaments, tendons, cartilage, and surrounding soft tissues.

-The key advantage of this technology is its lack of radiation exposure, making it especially suitable for patients requiring repeated monitoring or long-term observation.
+The key advantage of this technology is its lack of radiation exposure, making it especially suitable for patients requiring repeated follow-ups or long-term observation.
 Clinically, it is commonly used to diagnose sports injuries, degenerative arthritis, or other complex symptoms, providing physicians with precise diagnostic information to formulate treatment plans.

 Types of Treatment and Mechanisms